bbauska/webdev-G4G/08-aiImageGenerator/README.md

 </ul>

 <h2>Knowledge, Reasoning and Planning in AI</h2>
-Knowledge representation in Artificial Intelligence (AI) refers to the way information, knowledge and data are structured, stored and used by AI systems to reason, learn and make decisions.
+<p>Knowledge representation in Artificial Intelligence (AI) refers to the way information,
+knowledge and data are structured, stored and used by AI systems to reason, learn and make decisions.</p>

 <p>Common techniques for knowledge representation include:</p>